juju-solutions/charm-benchmark/README.md

-# benchmark-tools
+# charm-benchmark

-Benchmark-tools provides commands to ease the development of benchmark charms.
+charm-benchmark provides commands to ease the development of benchmark charms.
+You can either import the python library into your action, or use the equivalent CLI commands.

     #!/bin/bash